The health and wellbeing of a child is always a parent or guardian’s first and top priority.

 Depending on the settlement amount, an annuity or structured settlement can be a great way to protect the child’s future.
 Structured settlements not only gain interest during the child’s minority, but can also be setup to be disbursed at certain dates in the future, like the child’s 18th birthday, 22nd birthday, 25th birthday and so on, in either lump sums, or monthly payments.

-The Law Firm of Flora Templeton Stuart takes pride in helping structure a college fund annuity in many cases to ensure the child has those resources available to them when the time is right.
+Flora Templeton Stuart Injury Accident Lawyer takes pride in helping structure a college fund annuity in many cases to ensure the child has those resources available to them when the time is right.
 The establishment of a college fund or annuity will not only protect the funds for future use by your child, but they may provide certain tax advantages.

 If your child is disabled, our office can help establish a “special needs trust” to ensure the protection of the settlement funds, and that your child’s medical needs are met.